adamskrodzki/claude-dev-example-use/project_spec.md

 1. **Planning**

    - At the beginning of each sprint, a planning session is conducted to define the sprint goal, based on previous sprints' deliverables and the overall project specification.
+   - Sprint goals should be granular, focusing on delivering specific, well-defined features.
+The project should be divided into 5-10 sprints, ensuring manageable development cycles.
    - A list of tasks is created, each with a detailed description.
-Tasks are derived from the sprint goal and are broken down to ensure that they are manageable and testable.
-   - The Product Owner is consulted during planning to determine what functionality should be delivered next.
-The Developer suggests specific features, but the final decision on what lands into the sprint goal and tasks is made by the Product Owner.
+Tasks must be very granular, typically resulting in 10-20 tasks per sprint.
+Avoid broad tasks like "Frontend Setup"; instead, break down tasks into smaller, actionable items to maintain focus and accountability.
    - **Documentation**: The planning session results are recorded in `planning.md`, which includes the sprint goal and a task list.
 The `tasks.md` file is also created during the planning stage, detailing each task's requirements, acceptance criteria, and expectations.

 2. **Development**